slashdev/arm-samd20-starter/README.md

-# arm-samd20-starter
+# SAMD20 Starter
-Starter project for SAMD20 chips
+Starter project for SAMD20 projects using a Makefile and OpenOCD.
+The target compiler is GCC.